-Whether the Canadian populace is becoming more or less altruistic and empathetic relates to the Delors "learning to be" and "learning to live together" categories, as well as to the values of individualism / collectivism discussed in Chapter 5.
-As the U.S. General Social Survey shows, these values, attitudes, and behaviour can be measured on a large-scale population survey, and we recommend that the CIW include these measures in the future.
+Whether a populace is becoming more or less altruistic and empathetic relates to the Delors "learning to be" and "learning to live together" categories, as well as to the values of individualism/ collectivism discussed in Chapter 5.
+As the U.S. General Social Survey shows, these values, attitudes, and behaviour can be measured on a large-scale population survey.